 What is a Mandala?

-Psychologist Carl Jung brought the mandala from the East to the Western world and used it to help diagnose his patients.
+Swiss psychologist Carl Jung brought the Mandala from the East to the Western world, and used it to help diagnose his patients.
 He believed the mandala is “symbolic of the inner process by which individuals grow toward fulfilling their potential for wholeness.”

-We don’t do any diagnosing, but after teaching Mandala Art Workshops since 2004, we have witnessed first-hand how profound, uplifting and transforming the experience can be.
+At CMP, we don’t diagnose or heal anyone.
+Participants do create personal mandalas, and may engage in their own self-healing.
+Teaching since 2004, we have witnessed first-hand how profound, enlightening, uplifting and transforming the experience can be.